oyvindhg/TTK4155-byggern/README.md

 **Course content:** Design of embedded computer systems.
 Computer architectures and system components for embedded and industrial applications.
 Microcontrollers and specialized microprocessors.
 Parallel and serial bus systems.
 Datacommunication in industrial environments.
 Analog/digital interfaces.

-**Project:** In this course, we had a large term project where we created a computer controller electromechanical ping pong game.
+**Project:** In this course, we had a large term project where we created a computer controlled electromechanical ping pong game.
 The main challenge was to assemble the hardware components and develop the software for the microcontrollers, making a fully functional embedded computer system that enabled us to play a refreshing game of ping pong!
 The project was divided into nine parts, that we did more-or-less on a week-to-week basis:

   - **Part 1** - Initial assembly of microcontroller and RS-232
   - **Part 2** - Address decoding and external RAM